 An objective of the Administering Authority is to keep employers' contribution rates as constant as possible.
 Funding levels are set for a three-year period.
-The results from the next triennial valuation are due to be completed on 31 March 2022.
+The results from the latest triennial valuation were completed in October 2022.

-Stroud District Council anticipates employer contributions of £3.817m to the scheme in 2021/22.
+Stroud District Council anticipates employer contributions of £3.692m to the scheme in 2022/23.

-35. External Audit Costs
+34. External Audit Costs